 Yup… FlatOut Sportsman Formula.
 Same stuff as was described in the Tubes section above.
 On the Amazon product page linked here there are videos of ridiculously large holes being nearly instantly sealed by this stuff.
 When I discussed the product with them, they noted they have versions for military use that seal holes up to 1.5″ wide (not highway safe but they don’t need to be).
 I can personally confirm FlatOut sealed a hole on one of my bikes, from a large jagged piece of metal, that I doubt Slime could have handled… Never mind Stans or Orange Seal.

-It seems the equal of the Black Ox stuff in terms of sealing hole size, and they say out loud it lasts the life of the tire.
+With a rating of 1/2″ for max hole size, its the clear leader of the pack in terms of how big of a hole it can seal.
+I can now say I have personal experience that backs up their claim.
+They say out loud it lasts the life of the tire.
+So put it in and forget about flats forever?
+So far thats been the case for me, even with multiple nails in a row that nearly destroyed the tire.
 FlatOut is also a lubricant so I can see using a bit of it on the lip of the rim helping to mount a tire (instead of the dish soap I use now).

 In my discussion with FlatOut I asked about using it as a tubeless sealant… something they had not tried or tested.
 I had a game plan as a result of that conversation where they suggested to ensure an initial seal at bead seating, paint the bead with FlatOut to ensure that initial pop and seal, then load the tire up thru the valve core as usual.